 By being aware of what you are up against helps you control what to do with the various types of spam messages received.
 To help, the guidelines list red flags for spotting malicious messages:

 When first opening the email, look at the sender’s address to ensure it matches the sender’s name and that the domain name of the company is accurate.
 To do this, ensure your mail client displays the address and not just the display name.
 Look at the address since spammers have many tricks up their sleeves.
 For instance:

 Santander SM firstname.lastname@example.org

 You would think that this is a real address.
 However, the bank’s actual domain is Santander.com.

 The Sender Does Not Know the Address

 Is your name spelled out correctly in the message, and are you be addressed appropriately from the sender?
-Does the signature match typical legitimate emails from this company or sender?
-For example, banks will not address you as ‘Dear Customer’ so it is important to recognize that the email was intended for you.
+Does the signature match regular legitimate emails from this company or sender?
+For example, banks will not address you as ‘Dear Customer,’ so it is essential to recognize that the email was intended for you.

 Hyperlinks Have Lengthy and Strange URLs

 Anytime you receive an unexpected email with hyperlinks, always hover over the URL in the email instead of immediately clicking.
-If the result is a destination URL that is strange or incredibly lengthy then it is likely spam.
-If the link will download a file, then this could be a malicious message that you must report and not click anywhere.
-On the other hand, if the URL has used a link shortening service then it could be spam.
+If the result is a destination URL that is strange or incredibly lengthy, then it is likely spam.
+If the link downloads a file, then this could be a malicious message that you must report and not click anywhere.
+On the other hand, if the URL has used a link shortening service, then it could be spam.